 - You need to have an agreed offer

-- You have had any surveys or mortgage valuations done
+- You have had any surveys or house repayments valuations done

-- A formal letter of your mortgage is in writing
+- A formal letter of your house repayments is in writing

-- The arranged funding for your mortgage deposit
+- The arranged funding for your house repayments deposit

 - Conveyancing solicitor has done all the relevant research